Jump to content

 • Year of foundation: 2015

-• You can find an overview of our executive board and our team here.
+• You can find an overview of our board and our team here.

 • None

-• No individual exceeded this limit in 2018, 2019, 2020 and 2021.
+• No individual exceeded this limit in the years 2018 till 2024.
 Other organisations that support our work are listed above or in the respective annual reports.

 Grundrechte verteidigen.